grucloud/grucloud/docusaurus/docs/k8s/K8sGettingStarted.md

 Command "gc a" executed in 30s
 ```

-In the case of the deployment manifest, **gc** will query the pod that is started by the deployment through the replica set, when one of the container's pod is ready, the deployment can proceed.
+In the case of the `Deployment` type manifest, **gc** will query the pod that is started by the deployment through the replica set, when one of the container's pod is ready, the deployment can proceed.

-Later on, when we deal with the ingress type, **gc** will wait for the load balancer to be ready.
+Later on, when we deal with the `Ingress` type, **gc** will wait for the load balancer to be ready.

 The command `gc apply` is the equivalent of `kubectl apply -f mymanifest.yaml` but it waits for resources to be up and running, ready to serve.